lacounty-isab/auditjs/readme.md

 ## Usage

 Configuring audit middleware is easy.
-Using it soundly in your request handler code requires more work.
-Two principals to keep in mind while writing your request handler are
+Using it soundly in your request handler requires more work.
+Two principles to keep in mind while writing your request handler are

 * An `audit` property on the `Request` object contains the audit instance.